 Networking is important, so make sure you establish contacts during any vacation or placement work.
 Making contacts at employer presentations and engineering career fairs can also be productive.

-Self-employment and freelance work is possible once you have several years' relevant experience and a network of contacts.
+Self-employment and freelance work are possible once you have several years' relevant experience and a network of contacts.

 It's likely you'll carry out some on-the-job training and may be offered the chance to work in various departments to broaden your experience and knowledge of the company.

 Depending on the size of your employer, you may get to attend external courses as well and be given the chance to carry out professional development activities.
-Training can vary widely between employers so it's worth checking what arrangements are in place.
+Training can vary widely between employers so it is worth checking what arrangements are in place.

 You may decide to work towards gaining incorporated (IEng) or chartered (CEng) engineer status, which is awarded by the Engineering Council.
 This can provide you with higher earning potential and improved career prospects.

 You will need to be a member of a professional institution, such as the IET, so that you can apply through them for professional registration.

 The process of getting IEng or CEng status is more straightforward if you have accredited qualifications but it is still possible to achieve without them.
 You'll also need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
 Find out more at Engineering Council - Professional Registration.